 Ex-Musk aide's startup plans to convert existing vehicles in India to electric

-Ex-Musk aide's startup plans to convert existing vehicles in India to electric2 min read .
-Updated: 17 Oct 2021, 02:55 PM IST
+Ex-Musk aide's startup plans to convert existing vehicles in India to electric

 US startup founded by former Elon Musk aide Porter Harris also plans to invest around $25 million (approx ₹185 crore) to set up a lithium-ion battery manufacturing unit and a battery swapping infrastructure in India.